3D Animation Solutions | Software For Film & TV | Autodesk

 Image courtesy of Manuel Vendramin

-We’re producing an epic 3D animated short called Mkali’s Mission using Maya, 3ds Max, Arnold, Mudbox and Flow Production Tracking (formerly ShotGrid).
-To bring the project to life, we hired freelance artists from across the globe for modelling, rigging, animation, visual effects, look development and rendering.
+We’re producing an epic 3D animated short called Mkali's Mission using Maya, 3ds Max, Arnold, Mudbox, and Flow Production Tracking (formerly ShotGrid).
+To bring the project to life, we hired freelance artists from across the globe for modeling, rigging (US site), animation, visual effects, look development, and rendering.

 Blog